Bank of England anticipates higher growth and slows bond purchases

 By David Milliken and Andy Bruce

-LONDON (Reuters) – The Bank of England said growth in Britain’s economy this year would be the highest since World War II and slowed its $ 1 trillion bond buying program, but emphasized that it would not will reverse your stimulus.
+LONDON (Reuters) – The Bank of England said growth in the British economy this year would be the highest since World War II and slowed its $ 1 trillion bond buying program, but stressed that it would not will reverse your stimulus.

 Governor Andrew Bailey welcomed the prospect of a faster-than-previously anticipated recovery as the country advances vaccination against the coronavirus and decreases unemployment.

-But he also said that there is still a big gap compared to the pre-pandemic economy.
+But he also said there is still a big gap compared to the pre-pandemic economy.

 “Let’s not get carried away,” Bailey said of the better prospects.
 “It brings us by the end of this year to the level of production that we had essentially at the end of 2019, before COVID.”